premAI-io/premsql/docs/evaluation/generator.md

 )
 ```

-`APIConfig` acts as an config to control your LLM.
-You need to put your `api_key` and the `model_name` as a required parameter.
-Additionally you can also put other parameters like `temperature`, `max_tokens` etc to tweak generations.
+`APIConfig` acts as a config to control your LLM.
+You must put your `api_key` and the `model_name` as required parameters.
+Additionally, you can also put other parameters like `temperature`, `max_tokens` etc, to tweak generations.

-`SQLGeneratorFromAPI` acts as our engine that generates responses and appends those generations inside our initial data.
-We will used the data (containing the llm generations) to furthur evaluate them.
-In this step we are only going to generate results.
+`SQLGeneratorFromAPI` is our engine that generates responses and appends those generations inside our initial data.
+We will use the data (containing the LLM generations) to further evaluate them.
+In this step, we are only going to generate results.

 The same API Interface is been used in `SQLGeneratorFromModel` class.
 However in that case you need to use the `ModelConfig`.
 You can learn more about different [configs here](/docs/evaluation/settings_and_configurations.md) and about [datasets here](/docs/evaluation/dataset.md).

 ## Creating Custom generators.

-Both the mentioned generated is derived from the `BaseGenerator` class.
-So here is how you will create your own generator class which might use your own API or any other engine like vLLM or Llama CPP etc.
+Both the mentioned generated are derived from the `BaseGenerator` class.
+So here is how you will create your own generator class, which might use your own API or any other engine like vLLM or Llama CPP, etc.

 ```python
 from typing import Union